 The inclusion of all marking information within a single message is

-recommended, except on the case described in section Section 3.4.
+recommended, except on the case described in Section 3.4.
 In

 situations where multiple TLVs are associated with a single route,

-all markings will be applicable to that route.4.
-Acknowledgments
+all markings will be applicable to that route.

+3.6.
+Reason Code Applicability

+Reason codes starting with 'invalid' are most likely to be applied to path type 'Invalid'.
+Describing the reason why they are invalid.
+Where reason codes starting with 'not preferred' are most likely being used with path types which are not 'Best'.
+For example reason codes 'not preferred for AS Path Length' or 'not preferred for Local preference' are likely applied to path type 'Backup' to describe why they are considered 'Backup' and not 'Best'.

+4. Acknowledgments

 We would like to thank Jeff Haas and Maxence Younsi for their